yhagio/tutorialedge.net/content/compsci/data-structures/stacks-for-beginners.md

 # Stacks - The Theory

+I think the best way to imagine the stack data structure is to imagine a stack of pancakes.
+Typically, when you add a new pancake, it has to go on to the top of the existing pile.
+If you want to conversely eat a pancake from the stack, you have to pop the top one off and into your mouth.

-When working with stacks, we have the ability to perform two main actions.
+From this, we can see that when we are working with stacks, we have the ability to perform two main actions.
 We can:

 * **Push** - add a new element to the top of the collection
 * **Pop** - remove the top element from our collection

 This makes it a somewhat interesting and quite easy *abstract data type* to implement as there isn't a whole lot to them.

+Some implementations may include the functionality to `peek` the top element of our stack, but it isn't absolutely necessary.
+This is akin to peeking at the top pancake in our pile and inspecting it.

 # A Simple Array Based Example